Mohnish2004/old-portfolio/README.md

 - **Next.js:** A dynamic framework built on top of React that offers server-side rendering, boosting page loading speed and SEO.
 - **Tailwind CSS:** A utility-first CSS framework that speeds up styling by providing pre-built classes for common design elements.
 - **Vercel:** A platform for deploying and hosting web applications.
 The website is live and hosted on Vercel.
+- **Figma:** A collaborative design tool used for creating user interface designs, prototypes, and interactive mockups.